Rapid Prompting Method

 Schlosser et al. (2017a, 2017b, 2018) recently conducted a systematic review of the literature relating to RPM and people with autism spectrum disorder.
 The results of this systematic review demonstrated that, to date,

-- there are no experimental studies of sufficient rigor to demonstrate a link between any communication or education improvements in the person with a disability and the use of RPM; and
+- there are no experimental studies of sufficient rigor to demonstrate a link between any communication or education improvements in the person with a disability and the use of RPM;

 Chen, Yoder, Ganzel, Goodwin, and Belmonte (2012), one of the excluded studies in the Schlosser et al. (2017a, 2017b, 2018) review, often is cited incorrectly as providing empirical support for RPM; however, this descriptive, retrospective, correlational study did not attempt to test authorship of the messages produced using RPM (Lang, Tostanoski, Travers, & Todd, 2014) and was not designed to test effectiveness of RPM in terms of communication (Chen et al., 2012).
 The authors themselves stated, "We defer, for the moment, the crucial question of whether the communications produced during RPM therapy are genuine."
-In the almost 2 decades since RPM was introduced, three important observations are noted that serve as the basis for not recommending RPM:
+In the almost 2 decades since RPM was introduced, two important observations are noted that serve as the basis for not recommending RPM:

 - The scientific validity and reliability of RPM have not been demonstrated.